 This is an area which over recent years has expanded rapidly. the Association has its own Registered Training Organisation attached – trading as PEAK Training (see link).
 This College offers Accredited Training to those in all areas of Childcare.

-Our Annual Conference, which has been held for many years, is of a very high standard.
-Training programs are funded, or partly funded, by Department of Education, Employment and Workplace Relations (DEEWR), and have become invaluable in the role of educating and training.
-These funded programs in recent years have included training for management committees, Coordinators, Child Development Officers, play-leaders, clerical/administrative staff and Educators.
+Our Annual Conference, which has been held for 35 year , is of a very high standard.
+The conference included training for management committees, Coordinators, Child Development Officers, play-leaders, clerical/administrative staff and Educators.
 The success of our conferences and training programes is directly related to the skills and efforts of the people involved in their planning and implementation, and the willingness of staff, sponsors and educators to participate.

 This is another vital linking role of the Association.
 It is important that the Association be available for and initiate, consultation with government departments policy development and all aspects of government activity which impact on our services.
 It is important that we also work together with other non-government organisations previously mentioned to ensure that Family Day Care be viewed as an integral part of Children’s Services.
 Finally, but certainly not least, the overall role of the Association is the promotion of the well being of children as we strive for excellence in our service delivery.
 This is achieved through all areas previously mentioned.
 Family Day Care, by the very nature of the service, has a wealth of extremely talented and skilled people working within schemes.
 It is up to us as individuals to be involved and encourage the involvement of others to participate for the benefit of our colleagues and ultimately the children of our future.